 5. Cruise around in a VW campervan

 Rediscover a slower, less frenetic pace of travel that enhances the countryside around you.
-Pick up a van from Bergerac in south-west France for a mosey around the Dordogne, past vineyards and via bastide towns, or from Girona in north-east Spain to pootle along the Costa Brava.
-Or do a cross-border trip, picking up in one city and dropping off in the other.
+Pick up a van from Bordeaux in south-west France for a mosey around the nearby Dordogne region, past vineyards and via bastide towns, or from Barcelona and head north for a pootle along the Costa Brava.

 When we go away on holiday, most of us just want to be covered for a relaxing snorkel or a round of golf on our travel insurance.
 However, what if you're after a little bit more?
 With Columbus Direct's travel insurance, we cover 150 sports and activities as standard, so if you're seeking a new challenge, we're the right insurer for you.